100-Pack Opening: The Real Data

 Pack weight checking is the practice of weighing individual booster packs before opening to predict whether they contain rarer (heavier) holofoil cards.
 It was moderately effective on older sets — particularly Base Set through early EX era — because holo cards had noticeably different weight.
 Here is the current situation for Ascended Heroes.

-Why weight checking does not reliably work on modern sets
+Why weight checking does not reliably work for hits on modern sets

-- • Mass-market digital scales accurate enough to detect this difference cost thousands of dollars
+- Mass-market digital scales accurate enough to detect fractions-of-a-gram differences cost thousands of dollars

 The ethics of weight checking